Last Updated on June 8, 2021 by Roshan Parihar

 The above example added the single element 10 to a set variable.
 After it adds a single element to the variable, the size of the variable increases to 7 items.

-In addition to the above methods, you can also add one set variable elements to another set variable.
+In addition to the above methods, you can also add or update one set variable elements to another set variable.
 It requires using the update()

 function as given in the example below.